Support Groups schedule

 EVERY SUNDAY at 2pm.
 NAMI Connection Recovery Support Group is for individuals living with a mental illness themselves.
 Our group meets at SwedishAmerican Heart Hospital (a division of UW-Health) in Rockford, Illinois.
 Easy access entrance is through Heart Hospital entrance off of Charles Street.
 You will find the group in main conference rooms 2 & 3 located on the 1st floor adjacent to the Heart Hospital.

 NAMI Family Support Group (offered to those who have an adult family member living with a mental illness)

 Group meets the first Tuesday each month at 7pm in the main conference rooms 5 & 6 located on the 1st floor adjacent to the Heart Hospital.
 Easy access through Heart Hospital entrance off of Charles Street.

-Group meets the third Tuesday each month 7pm at 3300 Rural St. Rockford, Illinois.
+Group meets the third Tuesday each month 7pm at 3300 Rural St. Rockford, Illinois in the Fireside Room.
 You may park and enter off of Guilford Road.
 The meeting takes place in the Fireside Room.

 What You Should Expect: